I hereby give notice that an ordinary meeting of the Hibiscus and Bays Local Board will be held on:

 Purpose of the report

-1. To receive consultation feedback from the area covered by the Hibiscus and Bays Local Board on:
+1. To receive consultation feedback from the Hibiscus and Bays Local Board area on:

-2. To recommend any local matters to the Governing Body, that they will need to consider or make decisions on in the Annual Budget 2022/2023 process.
+2. To recommend any local matters to the Governing Body that they will need to consider or make decisions on in the Annual Budget 2023/2024 process.

-3. To provide input on the proposed regional topics in the Annual Budget 2022/2023.
+3. To provide input on the proposed regional topics in the Annual Budget 2023/2024 to the Governing Body.

 4. Local board agreements set out annual funding priorities, activities, budgets, levels of service, performance measures and initiatives for each local board area.
-Local board agreements for 2022/2023 will be included in the Annual Budget 2022/2023.
+Local board agreements for 2023/2024 will be included in Auckland Council’s Annual Budget 2023/2024.

-5. Auckland Council publicly consulted from 28 February to 28 March 2022, seeking community views on the proposed Annual Budget 2022/2023.
-This included consultation on the Hibiscus and Bays Local Board’s proposed priorities for 2022/2023 to be included in their local board agreement.
+5. Auckland Council publicly consulted from 28 February to 28 March 2023 to seek community views on the proposed Annual Budget 2023/2024.
+This included consultation on the Hibiscus and Bays Local Board’s proposed priorities for 2023/2024 to be included in their local board agreement and proposed local activities to discontinue, reduce spending on, or increase fees to meet the Governing Body’s proposed reduction in local board funding.

-7. In the annual budget process, there are financial matters where local boards provide recommendations to the Governing Body, for consideration or decision-making.
-This includes:
+7. In the Annual Budget process there are financial matters where local boards provide recommendations to the Governing Body, for consideration or decision-making.
+This includes any local board advocacy initiatives.
+The Governing Body will consider these items as part of the Annual Budget decision-making process in June 2023.

 That the Hibiscus and Bays Local Board:

-a) receive consultation feedback on the proposed Hibiscus and Bays Local Board priorities and activities for 2022/2023
+a) whiwhi / receive consultation feedback on the proposed Hibiscus and Bays Local Board priorities and activities for 2023/2024 including proposed local activities to discontinue, reduce spending on, or increase fees, to meet the reduction in local board funding proposed by the Governing Body.

-b) receive consultation feedback on regional topics in the Annual Budget 2022/2023 from people and organisations based in the Hibiscus and Bays local board area
+b) whiwhi / receive consultation feedback on regional topics in the Annual Budget 2023/2024 and related policies from people and organisations based in the Hibiscus and Bays local board area.

-c) provide input on regional topics in the proposed Annual Budget 2022/2023 to the Governing Body
+c) whakarite / provide input on regional topics in the proposed Annual Budget 2023/2024 and related policies to the Governing Body.

-d) provide its advocacy initiatives for the Annual Budget 2022/2023 to the Governing Body.
+d) whakarite / provide advocacy on any local initiatives for the Annual Budget 2023/2024 to the Governing Body.

-11. Auckland Council publicly consulted from 28 February to 28 March 2022 to seek community views on the proposed Annual Budget 2022/2023, as well as local board priorities and proposed activities to be included in the local board agreement.
+11. Auckland Council publicly consulted from 28 February to 28 March 2023 to seek community views on the proposed Annual Budget 2023/2024, as well as local board priorities and proposed activities to be included in the local board agreement 2023/2024.

 Tātaritanga me ngā tohutohu